estebanmunchjones2019/react-hooks-article/readme.md

 2. #### State is Read-Only

-"The **global state** of your application is stored as an object inside a single **store**.
-Any given piece of data should only exist in one location, rather than being duplicated in many places.
+"The only way to change the state is to dispatch an **action** ..."

-This makes it easier to debug and inspect your app's state as things change, as well as centralizing logic that needs to interact with the entire application."
+"This way, the UI won't accidentally overwrite data, and it's easier to trace why a state update happened.."

 And this is an **advantage** over Redux:

 1. #### Lightweight

-   There's no dependancy on a library, we'r just using built in React features.
+   There's no dependancy on a library, we'r just using built in React features to manage state.

 2. #### Out of the box Async taks handling

-   Make API calls and other async taks out of the box, plus call dispatch more actions inside actions
+   Make API calls and other async taks out of the box, without the need of another library, plus having the ability to call dispatch more actions inside actions (do this with care though)

 ### Disadvantages: